 A new test zone from the fine folks at Honda, the CRF 450L is more of an off than on the road looking bike with enough bells and whistles to keep it street legal (hence the letter “L”).
 Hoping to fill the void for Honda die-hards who love the performance and bulletproof reliability of bikes like the Honda CRF 250L, but want a bit more power and highway capability.
 If you’ve ever wanted to ride your motocross bike down the highway with the option of weekend luggage strapped to the back, now you can.

 Anyone looking to take the Honda further across the planet can change the dirtbike seat out, extend the windscreen and increase the fuel tank.
-Three simple steps and you’d have yourself an excellent round the world motorcycle.
+Three simple steps and you’d have yourself an excellent around the world motorcycle.
 As is, the 450L is a stand-up bike for short spurts with ample breaks for your butt along the way.

 - Productions Years 2018-Present